 Write the warning.

-This morning, being as it is the anniversary of discovering my husband’s infidelity, and two years after my final therapy session, I’m thinking about how perpetrators want their victim to be silent - and the many ways they achieve this.
-Have they won, I didn’t make the formal complaint?
+This morning, is the anniversary of discovering my husband’s infidelity, and two years after my final therapy session.
+So I’m thinking about how perpetrators want their victim to be silent - and the many ways they achieve this.

 I’d sent the transcripts, recordings and my victim statement to him to make sure that he’d got the information he needed to understand exactly the nature of my complaint, I was going to make it official.
 I was done with giving him any more chances to respond.

 I’d requested my notes, didn’t happen.
 I’d requested an apology.
-Months before I could even begin to write my victim statement I’d flagged my concerns about his therapy and said by email that we both had things to apologise to each other for.
+Didn't happen.
+Something was clearly wrong.
+Months before I could even begin to write my victim statement I’d flagged my concerns about his therapy to him, and said by email that we both had things to apologise to each other for.
 I received in reply a blunt ‘whose need to apologize, why?’
 My husband had used similar language.
 It turns a request for collaboration into conflict, making it about power ‘explain yourself to me and I’ll judge if anyone needs to apologise’.

 In response to his tone I couldn’t even try to explain.
 I’d said that I had serious concerns to discuss, and that we both need to apologise to each other.
 He is an intelligent man.
-My statement, putting it bluntly, indicated a problem.
-I wanted both of us to admit our human vulnerability to messing up.
+My statement, indicated a problem!
+I wanted both of us to admit our human vulnerability, at that stage I was willing to believe that we had both made mistakes that caused harm to the other.

-How did I begin to understand that I was a victim?
+How did I begin to understand that I was actually the victim?

 At a certain point I stopped seeing him as a victim (of what?)
 I asked myself what I’d think about me as a therapist, as a human being actually, if I had flirted with a client during sessions.
 What might be the reasons?
 How forgivable was it?
 Perhaps if I liked the client and got carried away, perhaps if I imagined that the therapy contract was a magic document (hint, it isn’t) that would prevent a client being vulnerable to the impact of that flirtation?
-Perhaps if I’d thought that there had been zero overwhelm, distress, shattering following the client’s four years of trauma?
+Perhaps if I’d thought that there had been zero overwhelm, distress, shattering following the client’s four years of trauma and that they would find it helpful to hear me describing them as contrary and tangential?

 If I’d though that any of those excuses were reasonable, except ‘I liked the client’ I’d be an idiot!
-If I thought that ‘I liked the client’ justified anything other than honest, open discussion - this is even worse, it was cruel.
-And if, some time after therapy had ended, that client then told me how devastating my insensitivity to their emotional state had been, further, highlighting the fact that I’d broken client confidentiality.
-And if I didn’t then respond with the sensitivity that had been so missing during the sessions at the very least - my judgment is, I shouldn’t practice as a therapist.
-Making a judgment can be extremely important sometimes!
+But if I had thought that the ‘I liked the client’ excuse justified anything other than honest, open discussion - this is even worse, it was cruel.
+And if, some time after therapy had ended, that client then told me how devastating my insensitivity to their emotional state had been.
+And also reminded me that I’d broken client confidentiality by talking about other clients with them.
+And if I didn’t then respond with the sensitivity that had been so missing during the sessions at the very least...

 Of course there was no requirement for him to respond to me once therapy was over.

 But there was that statement he’d made about the other client (!) who accepted his love ‘in the end’.
-When he told me I thought poor woman!
-And I thought of the mediaeval concept, fin’amor.
+This would have been grounds for an official complaint.
+When he told me about her therapy I thought poor woman!
+In trying to understand his view I thought of the mediaeval concept, fin’amor.
 Elevating desire to a sacred plane (hence the metaphor of the plane crash, probably!))!

 And I knew that I hadn’t been the only one subjected to this creepy madness.